 - 1 bay leaf (optional)

-- Ten minutes before serving, add cabbage and bacon.
+- Ten minutes before serving, change the Instant Pot to Sauté.
+Add cabbage and bacon.
+Cook for about 10 minutes.
 Cabbage should still have a slight crispness to it.
 Remove bay leaf before serving.

-If you prefer, add browned beef, onion, apples and broth to a crock pot and cook on low for 6-9 hours.
-Transfer back to pot on stove to finish cooking carrots, ham, cabbage and bacon.
+If you prefer, add browned beef, onion, carrots, apples, and broth to a slow cooker and cook on low for 6-9 hours.
+Transfer back to the pot on the stove to finish cooking ham, cabbage, and crispy bacon for about 10 minutes.

 Nutrition Information:Yield: 8 Serving Size: 1 bowl